emard/ulx3s/doc/MANUAL.md

     Vendor: Micron
     Device: SPI-M25F32
     Package.
 8-pin VDFPN8
+    Verify: No

-When it creates VME file, pass it to FleaFPGA-JTAG argument and wait 5-10 minutes, it's not particulary fast.
+When it creates VME file, pass it to FleaFPGA-JTAG argument.
+Disabled "verify" will make flashing fast, but if enabled, expect to wait 5-15 minutes.
+Verify is normally not neccessary because bitstream has CRC.

     FleaFPGA-JTAG bitstream-flash.vme